An upper bound on geodesic length in 2D critical first-passage percolation: Proofs for Bernoulli edge-weights

 Notice that the 3-arm event in \eqref{ber_expectation_bound} and \eqref{cm33} requires arms that reach all the way to distance $R$.
 But the arms in Proposition \ref{prop:geod_cons} only extend as far as the nearby circuits.
-To actually furnish the quantity $\pi_3(R)$ from these shorter arms, we define a larger family of arm events between annuli, and then make a patching argument.
+To furnish the quantity $\pi_3(R)$ from these shorter arms, we will strategically ``cover up'' problematic edges and patch together what remains using Proposition~\ref{arm_calc}.
 The goal is to establish the following theorem.